lincheney/nvim-multi-cursor/README.md

     * `positions` is a list of cursor positions
     * `anchors` is an optional list of 2-tuples representing the anchor of a visual selection (where the cursor is on the other end)
         * use this if you are starting in visual mode
+        * these are ignored if not in visual mode
+        * if in visual mode and anchors are not provided, then each cursor gets a 1-char selection at the cursor position
     * `options` a table of options including:
         * `register` the register that will be used to record the macro (default `y`)
         * `on_leave` a function that will be called when multi cursor is stopped